 MICHELLE: While majorly, majorly icky, I still found Chairman Lee pretty fascinating.
 Yoo could’ve easily turned him into a mustache-twirling villain, but he never feels like that at all.

-MELINDA: Yeah, he’s significantly less that kind of villain than, say, Papa Dino in Banana Fish.
+MJ: Yeah, he’s significantly less that kind of villain than, say, Papa Dino in Banana Fish.
 Fortunately, he’s also never portrayed as actually sympathetic, which I don’t think I could stomach.
 But he is a more fully-formed character than your average sexual abuser might be, and that at least makes it easier to understand Mookyul’s extreme loyalty.
 And this makes it feel that much more profound when he actually does cut Lee out of his life in order to be with Ewon, too.
 As twisted as Mookyul’s relationship is with Lee, I think they actually love each other.
 It’s just that this love is constantly compromised by Lee having established a deeply inappropriate sexual relationship with Mookyul.

 And speaking of twisted relationships… oh, Jiho.
 Poor Jiho.
 Want to talk about him a bit?